Extended Opportunity Program and Services (EOPS)

 EOPS was established in 1969 as a social reform program of the California Community Colleges.
 EOPS develops programs and services to meet the unique educational needs of students challenged by language, social, and economic disadvantages, and provide programs and services over, above, and in addition to the regular educational courses of the college.
 EOPS’ primary goal is to encourage the enrollment, retention and transfer of students handicapped by language, social, economic and educational disadvantages, and to facilitate the successful completion of their goals and objectives in college.

-CARE is a supplemental component of EOPS.
-It is designed to motivate, encourage and support single parents on Welfare (TANF) who desire job-relevant education in order to break the dependency cycle and become self-sufficient.
+Cooperative Agencies Recourses (for) Education (CARE) is a supplemental component of its parent program, EOPS.
+It is designed to motivate, encourage and support single parents on welfare (TANF) who desire job-relevant education in order to break the dependency cycle and become self-sufficient.

 The Laney CalWORKs Program “LaneyWORKs” is dedicated to providing a wealth of supportive student services to ensure each student a success!
 Our goal is employment; to assist CalWORKs students to transition from public assistance to economic self-sufficiency.
 Since 1998, Laney College has taught, trained, counseled and helped students on Temporary Aid to Needy Families (TANF) find a job through its CalWORKs Program.
 “When people become self-supporting, they and their children will enjoy a higher income and a better way of life.